crossbario/crossbar-examples/payload-validation/README.md

             return False
 ```

-With above configuration, Crossbar.io will validate the application payloads of calls (and their results or errors) using the types refered in `validate`.
+With above configuration, Crossbar.io will validate the application payloads of calls (and their results or errors) to `com.example.get_candle_history` using the types referred in `validate`.

 ## Testing